msa-em/cell-browser/04_plasmids.md

 Two additional constructs were included with ER proteins fused to mCherry; mCh-Climp63 (136293, Addgene) and mCh-Sec61β (49155, Addgene). mCherry-Climp63 was another control for ER remodeling, given its role in determining ER morphology [@doi:10.1016/j.cell.2010.11.007], while mCherry-Sec1β was considered a general ER marker [@doi:10.1126/science.aay7108].
 HeLa cells were imaged after one day of transfection with plasmids encoding mCherry-ER fusions.
-Trans-IT 2020, the transfection reagent used in the original study was compared to Lipofectamine 3000.
+Trans-IT 2020 and Lipofectamine 3000 transfections reagents were compared.
-Parker advised adjusting the illumination settings individually to avoid pixel saturation.
+Parker advised adjusting the illumination settings individually to try to avoid oversaturating the images.
-All repetitions were shown in the Supplemental.
+Repetitions are available in the Supplemental.

 ::::{grid} 2 2 2 2
 :::{any:bundle} https://LadInTheLab.github.io/microATLAS-widget/widget.js